Family Feud: 1988–1995

 Family Feud moved to CBS with Ray Combs hosting the show on July 4, 1988 at 10:00 a.m.
 (ET)/9:00 a.m.
 (CT/MT/PT), replacing The $25,000 Pyramid (which had aired continuously in that time slot since September 1982, except between January and April 1988, when Blackout took its place; CBS began development on Family Feud shortly after Blackout was canceled).
-Like its predecessor, this version also had an accompanying syndicated edition which launched in September of that year.
+Like its predecessor, this version had an accompanying syndicated edition which premiered September 19, 1988 and both editions started off well in the ratings.